vzamora/Proxmox-Cheatsheet/Media Applications/Prowlarr.md

 	rm Prowlarr*.linux*.tar.gz

 Now you should be up-and running with Prowlarr.
 Accessing the WebUI should be as simple as visiting http://ipaddr:9696

-The best thing to do is to bind-mount your media storage to this container, and then point Jellyfin at that bind mount.